Lokesh-5505/Truth-Detector/README.md

 # Truth-Detector
-.AI-powered fake news and deepfake analyzer using LLM models with a lightweight n8n-connected frontend.
+AI-powered fake news and deepfake analyzer using LLM models with a lightweight n8n-connected frontend.